sbb-design-systems/lyne-components/src/components/sbb-clock/readme.md

 The `sbb-clock` component displays an analog clock face in the style of the classic SBB station clock.
-It mimics also its behavior, completing a rotation in approximately 58.5 seconds, then it briefly pauses at the clock top before starting a new rotation.
+It mimics its behavior too, completing a rotation in approximately 58.5 seconds, then it briefly pauses at the clock top before starting a new rotation.

 ## Testing